salimazak/salimazak.github.io/_pages/cv.md

 Professional Activities
 ======
 * Associate Editor at IEEE Robotics and Automation Letters (RA-L)
+  * Recipient of the IEEE RA-L Outstanding Associate Editor Award, 2026
 * Reviewer of the following journals and conferences
   * IEEE Transactions on Robotics
   * IEEE Robotics and Automation Letters